cmcintyre416/cm-portfolio-master/blog/julia-is-the-best.md

        margin: 0;
        font-weight: bold;
        background: linear-gradient(45deg, orange 0%, #f9d423 100%);
-       -webkit-background-clip: text;
      }
 ```

 ![Phase 2 of the effect.](/assets/letter-phase-2.png "Phase 2 effect image")

-> Now let's use the the background-clip property to clip the background.
+> Now let's use the the **background-clip** property to clip / remove the background that is not behind the letter.
+Remember to use webkit prefix or make sure your css processor is adding it for you.
+>
+> After you apply this you will see the background disappear cause it has been clipped.
+>
+> Then we will also add the property of text-fill-color to remove the colour of the inside of the letter.
+Remember to add a -webkit prefix on this!

 ```
 .cta-letter, .cta-letter-shadow {